rocklurva/Mini-Project-1/README.md

 * Analyse the S&P500 stock price performance from Jan 2003 to Jan 2023, then compare to today's price and run a trenline/regression model to predict price of the stock in 5 years from now.
 * Identify years of positive and negative return of the S&P500 from Jan 2003 to Jan 2023.
 * Analyse the performance of the S&P500 economic sectors in periods of crisis (negative returns) from Jan 2003 to Jan 2023.
-Then, research what happened in those negative years and identify whether the affected sectors could recover after the crisis.
-* Explore the trends/performance of each sector for the last 5 years and identify Top 3 outperfroming sector and Top 3 underperforming sectors.
+* Explore growth of each sector for the last 5 years and identify Top 3 outperfroming sector and Top 3 underperforming sectors.
 * Identify the current weight of each sector on the S&P500, based on market capitalisation.

 -------------------